 Never underestimate yourself.
-You’ve invested years of experience, hard work and perseverance in your career.
-Friends University values those experiences and the knowledge you’ve gained outside the classroom with professional training, volunteering or life experience.
+You’ve invested years of experience, hard work, and perseverance in your career.
+Friends University values those experiences and the knowledge you’ve gained outside the classroom with professional training, volunteering, or life experience.
 Through our Prior Learning Assessment process, you can earn up to 30 hours of college credit toward your degree, saving precious time and money on your educational journey.
-(Friends University’s Prior Learning Assessment is available to non-traditional undergraduate students.)

-To learn more about how far your experience can take you down your path toward a degree, read the information below, or contact Sanya Wiles at 316-295-5885 or firstname.lastname@example.org.
+To learn more about how far your experience can take you down your path toward a degree, read the information below, or contact Daryle Christensen at 316-295-5204 or email@example.com.

 Prior Learning Assessment Options

-Prior Learning Assessment (PLA) is the process of earning college credit for college-level learning acquired outside of the traditional college classroom such as work, professional training, volunteering and life experiences.
+Prior Learning Assessment (PLA) is the process of earning college credit for college-level learning acquired outside of the traditional college classroom, such as work, professional training, volunteering, and other life experiences.

 The PLA program at Friends University is based on the standards established by the Council for Adult and Experiential Learning (CAEL).